Search

 Close this search box.

-Spend a Moment with Ines Alicea
+Spend a Moment with Ines

 What do you remember most about your illness?

-I remember not feeling heard.
+I remember feeling not heard.
 I went to about 12 infectious disease doctors and I kept telling them I had fevers and felt like things were biting me under my skin.
 The doctors kept telling me they thought I had depression and should consider going on depression medication.
 I’ve heard other female friends who have experienced serious illness tell me that doctors treated them poorly, as if they were hypochondriacs and make light of their symptoms.
 Even once I got a diagnosis, the doctor who confirmed the diagnosis through the Centers for Disease Control, told me he didn’t believe the diagnosis and didn’t want to give me the medication until after the CDC ran the test again.
 I insisted on the medication because I had been ill for nearly one year and I could barely lift my head up.

 Has your experience shaped the way you think about food today?